Angelo Bruno: Early years

 Born in Villalba, Province of Caltanissetta, Sicily, Bruno emigrated to the United States as a child and settled in South Philadelphia with his brother, Vito.
 He was the son of a foundry worker who opened a small grocery store at 4341 North Sixth Street in Feltonville, Philadelphia.
-Angelo helped his father at the store until 1922, at the age of twelve when he first entered school but attended for only a few years before dropping out of South Philadelphia High School to open his own grocery store at Eighth and Annin streets in Passyunk Square, Philadelphia.
+Angelo helped his father at the store until 1922, at the age of twelve, when he first entered school but attended for only a few years before dropping out of South Philadelphia High School to open his own grocery store at Eighth and Annin streets in Passyunk Square, Philadelphia.
 Bruno was a close associate of New York Gambino crime family boss Carlo Gambino.
 Living with Bruno was a cousin of mobster John Simone.
 Bruno dropped the name Annaloro and replaced it with his paternal grandmother's maiden name, Bruno.
 His sponsor into the Philadelphia mafia was Michael Maggio, a convicted murderer with a national reputation, and the founder of M. Maggio Cheese Corp. (since bought up by Crowley Foods).

 Bruno was married to Assunta "Sue" Maranca (1913–2007), his childhood sweetheart, from 1931 until his death.
 They had two children, Michael and Jean.
-Bruno owned an extermination company in Trenton, New Jersey, an aluminum products company in Hialeah, Florida, and a share in the Plaza Hotel in Havana, Cuba.
+Bruno owned an extermination company in Trenton, New Jersey and an aluminum products company in Hialeah, Florida.
 Bruno's first arrest was in 1928 for reckless driving.
 Subsequent arrests included firearms violations, operating an illicit alcohol still, illegal gambling, and receiving stolen property.

+Bruno purchased shares in the Plaza Hotel in Havana, Cuba.
+Around 1957–58 Bruno spent a significant amount of time in Cuba.